-Indirect investments proposed to be made by the Basinghall or Tallis will also require the approval of the relevant Board of those entities.
+Indirect investments proposed to be made by Basinghall, Tallis or Lambeth will also require the approval of the relevant Board of those entities.
 Where indirect investment in Credit Assets is made alongside third party participants, such that the Company is not the sole (indirect) owner of the relevant Credit Assets, the Investment Policy and any Portfolio Limits will be applied to the relevant indirect investments on a pro rata basis, proportionate to the Company's indirect interest in the underlying Credit Assets.
-Investment in indirect investments is also subject to the Group having sufficient Available Cash.
+Investment in indirect investments is also subject to the Group having sufficient available cash.